MutterOberin/NvPipe.NET/README.md

 Start of the Project

 ### Introduction
 NvPipe is a simple and lightweight C API library for low-latency video compression [(read more)](https://github.com/NVIDIA/NvPipe#introduction).
-This project aims to wrap the calls to NvPipe.dll for the direct use with [OpenTK](https://github.com/opentk/opentk) based .NET applications.
+This project aims to wrap the calls to NvPipe.dll for the direct use with [OpenTK](https://github.com/opentk/opentk#opentk) based .NET applications.

 ### Installation
-* Follow the Installation procedure for NvPipe [Installation](https://github.com/NVIDIA/NvPipe#installation)
+* Follow the installation procedure for NvPipe [Installation](https://github.com/NVIDIA/NvPipe#installation)
-* Clone and build NvPipe.NET
+* Clone and build NvPipe.Net
+* Add the NvPipe.Net.dll to your project

 ### Examples
 * in progress